top of page

 • Pass their G1 with a quick written test.

-• Take a Beginner Driver Education (BDE) course and go for their G2 road test after just 8 months.
-But it’s not mandatory.
+• Take a Beginner Driver Education (BDE) course and go for their G2 road test after just 8 months — but this is not mandatory.

 • Pass the G2 by demonstrating the bare minimum: parking, turning, and stopping — often on quiet, predictable routes.